Mythologies of photography

-In 1975, the American photographer Joel-Peter Witkin submitted an MA thesis to the University of New Mexico entitled "Revolt against the Mystical."
-This obscure yet fascinating text - autobiography, hagiography, a hodgepodge of anecdotes - forms the starting point for a series of explorations into the history of myth and discourse in photography.
+In 1975, American photographer Joel-Peter Witkin submitted an MA thesis to the University of New Mexico entitled "Revolt Against the Mystical."
+This obscure yet fascinating text—autobiography, hagiography, a collection of anecdotes—provides the starting point for a series of explorations into the myth and discourse history of photography.

 The following are examined in four chapters: